 What are you waiting for?

 Ideally, this will be a lifelong change.
 If you’re totally ready to eat better and improve your health, you could start cold turkey.
 If, however, you’re not ready to commit 100 percent, try a “one-month challenge”.
 Eat a plant-based, whole food diet for a month.
 See how you feel at the end.
+Adding CBD oil to your diet as a food supplement promotes general well-being.
+You can buy CBD UK quite easily as it is legal and safe for everyday usage.
 Considering your blood pressure, cholesterol, body weight, and energy will likely all improve, you’ll probably want to stick with it.
 The key is to give it at least a month, as it takes time for your taste preferences to adapt.
 Once this happens, it’s a beautiful thing.
 When you remove most of the added sugar, salt, and fat from your diet, you begin to taste the true flavor of foods.
 Your taste buds become more attentive to subtle flavors in plants, which you’ll begin to prefer over the fatty/salty foods you once consumed.
 Another option, is a more gradual approach.
 Slowly start to wean off animal products and processed foods, replacing them with whole, plant-based options.

 Health is wealth.
 A PBWF diet puts you in the best possible position to achieve good health.
 But don’t just stop at diet.
 Combine your new way of eating with other healthy behaviors and you’ll be unstoppable!
 In addition to a PBWF diet, engage in some form of daily exercise, even if it’s just going for a long walk or leisurely bike ride.
 In addition to structured exercise, stay moving throughout the day and avoid sitting for long periods of time.
 Find ways to minimize, or manage, stress.
 Meditation, exercise, spending time in nature, and restorative yoga are great ways to reduce stress.
 Ensure adequate sleep—at least seven hours per night for adults.
 If you’re a troubled sleeper, check out my post on how to create the ideal sleep environment.
 In addition to these lifestyle behaviors, do things that bring happiness to your life.
 This could be socializing with friends, playing board games, reading, or volunteering.
 Work toward these goals and you’ll be shocked at how good you feel, both inside and out!
 Your health is a long-term investment, so make it a priority and invest wisely.